Sentencing Commonwealth offenders

 Additionally, where an offence is reflective of an offender’s character or the offender has an untreated mental condition relating to the offending, or which is causally connected in some way to the offending, the court is not likely to find the offender has good prospects of rehabilitation in the absence of treatment: Young v R [2021] SASCA 51 at [31]–[34].

-When sentencing for a “Commonwealth child sex offence” (defined in s 3), s 16A(2AAA) provides the court must have regard to the objective of rehabilitating the offender, by considering treatment options.
-This may impact on the length of a sentence of imprisonment or non-parole period to include sufficient time for the offender to undertake a rehabilitation program.
+When sentencing for a “Commonwealth child sex offence” (defined in s 3), s 16A(2AAA) provides the court must have regard to rehabilitating the offender by considering treatment options (see Rehabilitation at [17-770] Subjective factors (including relevant s 16A(2) matters).

 Probable effect of sentence on offender’s family or dependants: s 16A(2)(p)